Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Your Bromeliad Plant’s Leaves are Turning Brown (or Black) on the Tips

-When your bromeliad plant’s leaves start to turn brown, you start to wonder what you’re doing wrong.
+When your bromeliad leaves turn brown, you wonder what you’re doing wrong.

 It takes one innocent mistake to cause brown and scorched leaves.
 Your plant is getting too much direct sunlight or artificial light.